Last Updated on October 4, 2024 by Kittredge Cherry

 McNichols is a New Mexico artist and Catholic priest who has been rebuked by church leaders for making icons of saints not approved by the church, including one of Matthew Shepard.
 McNichols’ own moving spiritual journey and two of his icons are included in the book Art That Dares: Gay Jesus, Woman Christ, and More by Kittredge Cherry.
 His Matthew Shepard icon appears in his book “Christ All Merciful,” which he co-authored with Megan McKenna.

-Matthew Shepard has a halo with a rainbow rim in an icon was created in 2017 by queer Lutheran artist and seminarian Katy Miles-Wallace as part of her “Queer Saints” series.
+Matthew Shepard has a halo with a rainbow rim in an icon was created in 2017 by queer Lutheran artist and then-seminarian Katy Miles-Wallace as part of a “Queer Saints” series.
 The series presents traditional saints with queer qualities and heroes of the LGBTQ community.

 The icons are rooted in queer theology and in Miles-Wallace’s eclectic faith journey that began at a Baptist church in Texas and led to study at Pacific Lutheran Theological Seminary in Berkeley, California.
 She drew many of them on the altar of a seminary chapel.
 For more info, see the Q Spirit article “New icons of Queer Saints created by artist Katy Miles-Wallace.”
 Her icons are available as prints, jewelry and more at the Queerly Christian Zazzle and Etsy shops.